FloVanGH/coop_sl/apps/coop_local/README.md

 ## Features

+* Create bookmarks
-* View, copy, remove files and folders
+* View, copy, rename, remove files and folders
+* Create new folder
 * View images
 * View and edit texts
 * Integrated game launcher
+* Advanced keyboard navigation
+    * Optimized tab navigation
+    * Toggle selection of single entries with mouse left button and ctrl/command key
+    * Select multiple files at once with mouse left button and shift key
+    * Move selected entry with arrow key up and down
+    * Add more entries to selection with shift key and arrow up / down key
+* Optimized to use with a gamepad

 ## Input